Do you constantly want to help those who complain when you have not been asked? Welcome to the saviors’ club! 😄

 - Being a savior reinforces the ego.
 It is a rewarding role.

 - To want to help others at all costs is to make them dependent and prevent them from taking responsibility for their lives.

 - To focus on others is to neglect my own emotions.

 How to free yourself from the rescuer syndrome?

 Fortunately, it is possible to step out of the role of rescuer through the inner journey.

 Do not help if the other does not ask

-It can be frustrating for the savior not to be able to offer help when he or she is convinced of having the solutions.
+It can be frustrating as a savior not to be able to offer my help when I am convinced that I have the solutions.